MiguelArenas/protasr/README.md

 ProtASR arises from these aims and presents a fast and accurate evolutionary framework to infer ancestral protein sequences accounting for structural constrains.
 ProtASR through the MF model can generate ancestral proteins that are more stable than proteins generated with the classical empirical substitution models.

+To download ProtASR I recommend use the Chrome browser.
+Then go to releases and click on the desired files (ProtASR2.1.zip; do not download Source code files because they only include a readme).

 Citation